 In October 2018, new Scottsdale bus and trolley routes were implemented per direction from Paul Basha through collaboration with the Scottsdale Transportation Commission and trolley riders.
 The new trolley routes serve 31 square miles of Scottsdale while the previous routes served only 18 square miles.
 Of critical importance is new service to the Via Linda Senior Center with connection to the Granite Reef Senior Center.

-Through cooperation with the Arizona Department of Transportation and the Maricopa Association of Governments, Paul ensured the construction of the Miller Road Underpass beneath SR-101 with the current SR-101 widening scheduled for completion in 2021.
+Through cooperation with the Arizona Department of Transportation and the Maricopa Association of Governments, Paul ensured the construction of the Miller Road Underpass beneath SR-101 with the current SR-101 widening completed in 2021.

-Paul conceived a new SR-101 underpass northwest of the Pima / Princess / SR-101 interchange on the Legacy Drive alignment that will alleviate congestion at the Pima / Princess Interchange and serve the surrounding properties.
+Paul conceived a new SR-101 underpass northwest of the Pima / Princess / SR-101 interchange on the Legacy Drive alignment that would have alleviated congestion at the Pima / Princess Interchange and serve the surrounding properties.

 Paul negotiated with a private developer to facilitate their construction of a non-adjacent critical missing one-quarter mile segment of 118th Street from Ranch Gate Road to Rio Verde Drive.
 The construction was completed in February 2020.